Rajkot district: Divisions

-The district comprises 11 talukas.
-These are Rajkot, Paddhari, Lodhika, Dhoraji, Jam Kandorna, Upleta, Jetpur, Kotda Sangani, Jasdan, Vinchhiya and Gondal.
+The district comprises 14 talukas.
+These are Rajkot East, Rajkot West, Rajkot South, Rajkot Rural, Paddhari, Lodhika, Dhoraji, Jam Kandorna, Upleta, Jetpur, Kotda Sangani, Jasdan, Vinchhiya and Gondal.
 About 600 villages are in Rajkot District as per 2011 census data.

 There are 8 Vidhan Sabha constituencies in this district: Rajkot East, Rajkot West, Rajkot South, Rajkot Rural, Jasdan, Gondal, Jetpur and Dhoraji.

 Tankara, Wankaner, Rajkot East, Rajkot West, Rajkot South, Rajkot Rural and Jasdan constituencies are part of Rajkot Lok Sabha constituency.
 Gondal, Jetpur and Dhoraji are part of Porbandar Lok Sabha constituency.
 Morbi is part of Kachchh Lok Sabha constituency.

 Transport

 Rajkot International Airport, located near Rajkot city provides air connectivity with Mumbai, Delhi, Bangalore, Hyderabad, Pune, Goa and Surat.
 The only port of this district was the Port of Navlakhi, an all-weather lighterage port located on the southwest end of the Gulf of Kutch, which now belongs to Morbi district that was introduced later.

 The National Highway 8A links Morbi with Kandla.
 The National Highway 8B connects Rajkot with Porbandar.
 The National Highway 8D links Jetpur with Junagadh.